KULeuven-Diepenbeek/osc-course/content/exercises/tasks_inter_thread_communication.md

 * Analyse exercise 6_4_3.c (shown below) and write a report (2-3 pages):
   1. describe what the program does (in general, not line-by-line)
-  2. make a line chart that plots 'the elapsed real time' the program consumes in function of 'the number of threads that are contributing'
+  2. make a line chart that plots 'the elapsed real time' the program consumes (y-axis) in function of 'the number of threads that are contributing' (x-axis)
       * for this, you change the NUMBER_OF_THREADS in the program to different values and re-run the program to observe the time it takes to complete
       * Note:
         * the scale on the X-axis goes from 2 to 300